Book of Optics: Anatomy of the eye and visual process

 As objects radiate light in straight lines in all directions, the eye must also be hit with this light over its outer surface.
 This idea presented a problem for al-Haytham and his predecessors, as if this was the case, the rays received by the eye from every point on the object would cause a blurred image.
 Al-Haytham solved this problem using his theory of refraction.
 He argued that although the object sends an infinite number of rays of light to the eye, only one of these lines falls on the eye perpendicularly: the other rays meet the eye at angles that are not perpendicular.
 According to al-Haytham, this causes them to be refracted and weakened.
-He claimed that all the rays other than the one that hits the eye perpendicularly are not involved in vision.
+He believed that all the rays other than the one that hits the eye perpendicularly are not involved in vision.

 In al-Haytham's structure of the eye, the crystalline humor is the part that receives light rays from the object and forms a visual cone, with the object being perceived as the base of the cone and the center of the crystalline humor in the eye as the vertex.
 Other parts of the eye are the aqueous humor in front of the crystalline humor and the vitreous humor at the back.
 These, however, do not play as critical of a role in vision as the crystalline humor.
 The crystalline humor transmits the image it perceives to the brain through an optic nerve.